 The activities of the PAC are subject to comprehensive regulation by the federal government, including detailed disclosure requirements.
 The PAC files monthly reports of receipts and disbursements with the Federal Election Commission, and these reports are publicly available at http://fec.gov.
 In addition, the PAC is subject to public reporting requirements in those states where it makes contributions.

-Third party organizations and our stockholders overwhelmingly support our existing policies and disclosures.
+Our stockholders overwhelmingly support our existing policies and disclosures.